sourcery-ai-bot/Fundamentals/day_10/day_10.md

 User `random.choice()` to select from a list of strings, e.g. `random.choice(['red', 'green', 'blue'])` will return one of 'red', 'green', 'blue'.

 b.)
 Create a class method on the `Cat` class called `find_by_name()` that takes an argument of type `str`, looks for the cat in the cats data store, and returns a cat object.

+## Exercise 04 (Homework)

+Add some additional functionality to the CompetitionCats application.
+Users should be able to select a cat, and engage in a competition with another cat.

+a.)
+Think through what the choices a user should have will be. b.)
+Think through what competitions should be implemented, and how they will work. c.)
+After you have given it some though, try implementing it.